Cloudyday56/Cloudyday56/README.md

 - Exploring more about machine learning and AI
 - Trying out new game engines and creative tools
 - Building open source projects and learning with the community
+- Learning fullstack development with a MERN project

 ---